-This student has been placed on probation for the following behavior(s) noted during clinical performance. (check all that apply):

-- Tardiness

-- Absenteeism

-- \circ Unprepared to give safe nursing care

-- Unprofessional behavior

-- Practicing outside the scope of practice for the level of this course

-- Unsafe clinical performance

-- Inadequate progress toward improvement of clinical performance behavior(s) as noted on written warning dated______insert date).

-- Other (please explain below)

-Detailed documentation of the clinical performance behavior(s) checked above: include page numbers from Student Nurse Handbook)

-This student will remain on probation for week(s) of clinical.
-On(insert date) the student's progress toward improvement of the clinical performance behavior(s) will be evaluated.
-At that time, one of the following disciplinary actions will occur:
+This student has been placed on written warning for the following concerns. (check all that apply): □ Tardiness □ Absenteeism □ Unprepared to give safe nursing care □ Unprofessional behavior □ Practicing outside the scope of practice for the level of this course □ Unsafe clinical performance □ Inadequate progress toward improvement of clinical performance behavior(s) as noted on written warning dated The Davenport University Department of Student Conduct has been notified of these concerns: Yes (Date) No (Explain) Detailed documentation of the clinical performance behavior(s) checked above: (include dates and page numbers from CoHP Handbook) This student will remain on probation for week(s) of clinical.
+On (insert date) the student's progress toward improvement of the clinical performance behavior(s) will be evaluated.
+At that time, one of the following disciplinary actions will occur: The student will be removed from probation due to adequate progress toward improvement of the clinical performance behavior(s) noted on this probation.
+2. The student will remain on probation for an additional period of time due to inadequate progress toward improvement of the clinical performance behavior(s) noted on this probation.

+course.

+Student Signature: Date:

+Faculty Signature: Date:

-- 1. The student will be removed from probation due to adequate progress toward improvement of the clinical performance behavior(s) noted on this probation. - 2.
-The student will remain on probation for an additional period of time due to inadequate progress toward improvement of the clinical performance behavior(s) noted on this probation. - 3.
-The student will receive a failing grade in the clinical course due to documented inability to improve the clinical performance behavior(s).
-This will also result in failure of the theory portion of the course.
+3. The student will receive a failing grade in the clinical course due to documented inability to improve the clinical performance behavior(s).
+This will also result in failure of the theory portion of the